mlanza/solomode/docs/creators-guide.md

 Honorable mentions go to submissions played 5 or 10 times.
 These will, respectively, appear on a nickel or a dime list.

 ## Line Up
 Shortly after **Registration** ends, the line up of solo modes will be confirmed.
-The "line up" is just a shorter way of saying "the confirmed solo mode submissions."
-Each submission will race against all other submissions in its category.
+The "line up" is just the list of competing solo modes, by category.
+Each submission will race against the other submissions in its category.

 ## What You Do
 Over the course of the contest you